Alma / Ardmore Field Development, North Sea, United Kingdom

 In January 2002, Tuscan Energy and Acorn Oil and Gas acquired the licence to redevelop the field.
 The field was renamed Ardmore and two wells were drilled in 2003.
 It was estimated to contain 21 million barrels of oil which Tucson and Acorn planned to recover.

-The field was produced using Rowan's Gorilla VII jackup rig modified to include both drilling and production facilities.
-Between 2003 and 2005, the field produced 5.2 million barrels of oil through high angle wells.
+The field was produced using Rowan’s Gorilla VII jack-up rig modified to include both drilling and production facilities.
+Between 2003 and 2005, the field produced 5.2 million barrels of oil through high-angle wells.
 In 2008, the field was decommissioned again as it became economically unfeasible.

 Plans for redevelopment by EnQuest

-The two drill centres will be connected to the Uisge Gorm floating production, offloading and storage facility (FPSO) through 10in flowlines.
+The two drill centres were connected to the Uisge Gorm floating production, offloading and storage facility (FPSO) through 10in flowlines.
 Since the life of the field is relatively short, EnQuest decided to use an FPSO instead of a platform.
 Two control umbilicals and one power cable form part of the subsea infrastructure.

 The field will be decommissioned and abandoned at the end of its life.
-All wells will be plugged and abandoned and all subsea infrastructure and the FPSO will be removed.
+All wells will be plugged and abandoned, and all subsea infrastructure and the FPSO will be removed.

-Uisge Gorm FPSO
+Details of the Uisge Gorm FPSO

 Exporting the oil produced